China–North Macedonia relations: Cultural relations

-In mid-2014, Macedonian Prime Minister Nikola Gruevski visited Guangzhou and Hong Kong.
+In mid-2014, Prime Minister Nikola Gruevski visited Guangzhou and Hong Kong.
 In Hong Kong, he met with Chief Executive Leung Chun-ying to discuss cooperation.
 Gruevski also visited Queen Mary Hospital, and the two sides agreed that the hospital would provide training for doctors from North Macedonia.
 In February 2015, a delegation from Nanchang City visited Skopje, North Macedonia, for a cultural event featuring performances such as dance, erhu music, chorus, Tai Chi, and embroidery.

 In November 2024, the People's Republic of China announced it would unilaterally grant visa-free entry to citizens of North Macedonia holding a North Macedonian passport for stays in Mainland China not exceeding 30 days, effective until December 31, 2025.
 Citizens can also enter Hong Kong visa-free for 14 days and Macau visa-free for 90 days.